Welcome! We're excited to be able to help you understand how to budget for building a new home. So let's get started.

-Our 2 storey range of homes starts from $270,000 for one of our three bedroom designs.
+Our 2 storey range of homes starts from around $500,000 for one of our three bedroom designs.

 The same quality of construction is provided as our more expensive homes, and the same tradespeople build these designs, however, the homes are simpler in their layout, and have been built using standard measurements of materials to reduce additional costs.

-For example the Caden is a big family home, that fits on a 10m wide block.
+For example the Frontier is a big family home, that fits on a 10m wide block.

 As with all of our affordable two storey homes for narrow lots, you can build the home as is or make changes to the floor plan to suit your individual needs.

-If your budget is less than $270,000 for a two storey home then we would recommend looking at our single storey homes which start from $180,000 .
+If your budget is less than $500,000 for a two storey home then we would recommend looking at our single storey homes which start from closer to $400,000.

-Our Display Range of homes have versions from $314,000, and then you can select which options you would like to include in addition to this base price.
+Starting with one of these versions of our display homes mean you can select which options you would like to include in addition to the base price.